 3. Safari in the Serengeti National Park (Tanzania)

-During our safari in the Serengeti National Park, we saw a greater number of animals.
+In the Serengeti National Park safari was where we saw more animals, especially in variety.
 Because of its enormous extension, and because we spent 2 days there, we had time to see all the Big Five except the rhinoceros.
 We saw huge herds of elephants walking in line (the typical image we have when we think of the savannah), which in other parks is difficult (in other places it is common to see them up close, but often there are 2 or 3 males, a mother with her calf, but not the whole herd).

 It was the only park in Tanzania where we saw the leopard, at quite a distance, and with the need for binoculars.
 We also saw several groups of elephants, a family of lions, several cheetahs and hippos and many other animals such as buffaloes, wildebeests, gazelles, zebras, giraffes, ostriches….